ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.
 2. Select your desired workspace.
 3. Click **Dedicated hosts** on the left navigation menu.
-        All your existing dedicated host that you have created are shown.
+        All your existing dedicated hosts that you have created are shown.
-4. Click on the desired dedicated host group to open the details page.
+4. Click the desired dedicated host group to open the details page.
-5. Click **Share** and select the desired workspaces you want to share.
+5. Click **Share** and select the desired workspaces that you want to share.
-        The workspaces that are in the same region as the primary workspace and are in active state can be selected.
+        The workspaces that are in the same region as the primary workspace and are in an active state can be selected.
         {: note}

 6. Click **Save**.